-Pilates Tower exercises will help you develop core strength, improve your flexibility, and generally help your entire body to look and feel better.
-What follows are descriptions of highly effective exercises – including videos – that can be done on either the Pilates Tower or the Trapeze Table.
+Pilates Tower exercises will develop your core strength, improve your flexibility, and generally firm your entire body – helping it to look and feel better.
+What follows are descriptions of highly effective exercises – including video – that can be done on either the Pilates Tower or the Trapeze Table.

 Where Can I Do Pilates Tower Exercises or Trapeze Table Maneuvers?

-- The Pilates Tower vertical unit is often attached to the end of a Reformer and so it’s a two-in-one piece of equipment – a Reformer and a Pilates Tower combined.
+- The Pilates Tower vertical unit is often attached to a Reformer’s end, so it’s a two-in-one piece of equipment – a Reformer and a Pilates Tower combined.

-- On the other hand, the Trapeze Table is its own piece of equipment (separate from a Reformer) and not only has two ends, but also a vertical dimension with parallel bars near the ceiling.
+- Conversely, the Trapeze Table is its own piece of equipment, separate from a Reformer.
+The “trap table” has two ends and a vertical dimension with parallel bars near the ceiling.

 This equipment was invented by Joseph Pilates, who was born in Germany in 1883 and later had a thriving Pilates studio in New York City, where he developed a rehabilitative fitness methodology called Contrology.